awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 ## Replacing unhealthy instances<a name="replace-unhealthy-instance"></a>

 After an instance has been marked unhealthy because of a health check, it is almost immediately scheduled for replacement\.
 It never automatically recovers its health\.
-You can intervene manually by calling the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command or the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html) operation to set the instance's health status back to healthy\.
+You can intervene manually by calling the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command to set the instance's health status back to healthy\.
 If the instance is already terminating, you get an error\.

 **Note**
-Because the interval between marking an instance unhealthy and its actual termination is so small, attempting to set an instance's health status back to healthy with the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command or the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_SetInstanceHealth.html) operation is probably useful only for a suspended group\.
+Because the interval between marking an instance unhealthy and its actual termination is so small, attempting to set an instance's health status back to healthy with the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command is probably useful only in cases where the `ReplaceUnhealthy` process is suspended\.
 For more information, see [Suspending and resuming a process for an Auto Scaling group](as-suspend-resume-processes.md)\.

 Amazon EC2 Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it\.
 Later, another scaling activity launches a new instance to replace the terminated instance\.